Bachelor of Science (Space Sc & Astrophysics)

 Academic Entry Requirements

-Australian Year 12 SACE Stage 2: Physics, Mathematical Studies, Specialist Mathematics.
+Australian Year 12 SACE Stage 2: Physics, Mathematical Methods (if studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies) and Specialist Mathematics.

 IB: Mathematics (HL grade 3) and Physics (SL grade 4/HL grade 3).